 Innovative Edge are increasingly hearing from clients that project management is the weakest link in the day-to-day running of their launch plans.
-Jane Francis, senior consultant, shares her thoughts on why this might be.
+Jane Francis our Director of Consulting, shares her thoughts on why this might be.
 She also provides practical guidance on how to improve project management processes across launch.

 Jane, what are the most common project management pitfalls you have identified when working with clients on their launch programmes?

 - No clearly defined objectives and project team responsibilities.

 - Lack of attendance / commitment at launch project team meetings.

 - Not knowing if timelines are on track (and how to correct them if they are ‘off’ track).